FAIR-UMN/FAIR-UMN-ECAL/README.md

 |   ├── df_skimmed_xtal_54000_201*        /* Demo datasets for the Jupyter notebook src/MAIN.ipynb
 |   └──  README.md
 |
-├── src                                   /* All you need to train the deep neural network (Seq2Seq) models.
+├── src_vX.0                              /* All you need to train the deep neural network (Seq2Seq) models. (v2.0 is the latest version)
 |   ├── ecal_dataset_prep.py              /* Script to prepare dataset for Seq2Seq training.
 |   |── MAIN.ipynb                        /* Jupyter notebook to process data, train the Seq2Seq model (for single xtal), and make prediction.
 |   |── MAIN_multipleXtal.ipynb           /* Jupyter notebook to process data, train the Seq2Seq model (for multiple xtals), and make prediction.